-A Terms and Conditions could legally protect your ecommerce store.
+A Terms and Conditions agreement could legally protect your ecommerce store.
 It is in this type of legal agreement where you set the rules that your customers would follow during a purchase and limit your liability in the event that your products fail.

 The Terms and Conditions agreement can act as a legal contract between you, the mobile app owner or developer, and the users of your app.
 Like a Terms and Conditions for a website, this agreement for a mobile app would set the rules and terms that users must follow in order to use your app.

-Here are a couple of reasons why you'll want to have a Terms and Conditions for a mobile app:
+Here are a couple of reasons why you'll want to have a Terms and Conditions agreement for a mobile app:

-There are multiple reasons why SaaS businesses would want to have a Terms and Conditions as a legally binding agreement between the company and the customers accessing and using the app on a regular basis.
+There are multiple reasons why SaaS businesses would want to have a Terms and Conditions agreement as a legally binding agreement between the company and the customers accessing and using the app on a regular basis.

-Here's why you'll want this agreement if you're developing a SaaS app:
+Here's why you'll want a Terms and Conditions agreement if you're developing a SaaS app:

 A Terms and Conditions URL is asked by the Facebook team when you are submitting your Facebook app for review.
 While the agreement isn't mandatory by law, Facebook asks for the URL to your Terms and Conditions at the "Contact Info" section.

-It's beneficial to have a Terms and Conditions for your app before you submit it to the review process as you can outline what users must do or cannot do to access and continue to access your Facebook app once it is live.
+It's beneficial to have a Terms and Conditions agreement for your Facebook app before you submit it to the review process as you can outline what users must do or cannot do to access and continue to access your Facebook app once it is live.